Shruti-Mahato/SRAM/README.md

 - Simulation - [Cadence Spectre Simulator](https://en.wikipedia.org/wiki/Spectre_Circuit_Simulator)
 - Layout - [Cadence Virtuoso Layout Suite](https://www.cadence.com/en_US/home/tools/custom-ic-analog-rf-design/layout-design/virtuoso-layout-suite.html)

 ## Block Diagram

 ![image](https://github.com/Shruti-Mahato/SRAM/assets/119694274/0e221302-84e5-4571-99f1-8d4fadbe139c)

 ## Design Description
-the complete SRAM design contains a 6-transistor (6T) SRAM cell, a pre-charge circuit, a row decoder, control logic, a sense amplifier and a data driver.
+The complete SRAM design contains a 6-transistor (6T) SRAM cell, a pre-charge circuit, a row decoder, control logic, a sense amplifier and a data driver.
 This section will discuss the design of the blocks and their simulation results.

 ### 1. 6-Transistor (6T) CMOS SRAM Cell
 - Each SRAM cell consists of two cross-coupled inverters (also known as a bistable circuit) and additional access transistors for read and write operations.
 These inverters form a latch, which can hold data in a stable state without the need for periodic refreshing (unlike DRAM).